A Shining Beacon in Contemporary Islamic Thought

 Among Tan Sri Syed Naquib’s contributions to the field of Islamic studies are the conceptualisation of the Islamic University and the founding of the International Institute of Islamic Thought and Civilization (ISTAC) in 1987.

-The ISTAC library represents a collection of the very best ideas, selected and adapted from fine examples collected from all over the world.
-It demonstrates an infrastructure produced by serious thought and strong commitment resulting in the establishment of a dynamic, world-class educational institution.
+The ISTAC library is a unique multilingual library, comprising more than 140,000 volumes including rare books and manuscripts collected by Tan Sri Syed Naquib over a ten-year period.
+It embodies a collection of the finest ideas, carefully selected and adapted from all over the world, resulting in the establishment of a dynamic, world-class educational institution.